vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 PM.
 See the [2024 activity tracker](2024-activity-tracker.md) for more related details.

+I had dinner at around 7:30 PM.

+I went to sleep around 11:10 PM.

+## Twelve days later (2024-05-07)

+I woke up around 6:10 AM to urinate and then properly woke up around 7:05 AM.

+I went for bowel movement around 8 AM.
+The bowel movement was normal.

+As of 9 AM, while I still feel a little bit of bloating, there doesn't appear to be any comeuppance for my exercise of yesterday.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more